russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 In Roman history, women enjoyed relative freedom — they could participate in society, visit others, and attend receptions.
 However, in ancient Rome, women were primarily confined to their families and led very different lives from their husbands, especially concerning their occupations and leisure activities.
 Despite these legal norms, women exerted significant influence on society.
 They were revered as mothers of the family and respected by both their children and husbands.

-Faustina's influence and role
+Faustina's influence and role in the Roman Emperor's court

-Connection with Avidius Cassius
+The Avidius Cassius Affair

 "I shall come to our Alban villa tomorrow, as you command.
 Yet I urge you now, if you love your children, to punish those rebels with all severity.
 For soldiers and generals have an evil habit of crushing others if they are not crushed themselves."